The Edward R. Murrow Lifetime Achievement Award

 Since the 1990s, the Murrow School has honored the achievements of top leaders in the communication industry at the symposium.
 Each year’s honoree presents a public address on campus to highlight the symposium.

 Melissa Block will speak on Wednesday, April 3, 2019, at 7:00 pm in the CUB Auditorium.
 The award ceremony is open to all students, staff, faculty and the community.
 Event registration is mandatory as seats are limited.
-Registration will be open in early February.
+Registration opens Monday, February 4.